 Prospecting developers are not generally restricted in initiating a new project on a particular site and almost always pursue sites that are very close to existing transmission infrastructure.
 Developments often commence by prospectors initiating discussions with adjoining landowners at a transmission optimal site to seek their agreement to host the project.
-However, because existing transmission infrastructure is often located near communities, lifestyle dwellings and primary producers, prospective and developed wind and solar farms are more likely to be located in areas that will cause friction with non-involved neighbours and communities.
+However, because existing transmission infrastructure is often located near communities, lifestyle dwellings and primary producers, prospective and developed wind and solar farms are more likely to be located in areas that will cause friction with neighbours and communities.

-Further, there may be multiple proposed (and/or existing) projects in a given area, with the potential for residents to be ‘surrounded’ by wind turbines and/or solar arrays if such projects proceed.
-These scenarios could lead to a range of compounding issues for residents including noise, visual amenity and potential economic loss.
-Other complications may occur if project construction timeframes overlap, placing enormous pressure on local resources and infrastructure, in addition to the usual annoyances such as construction noise, traffic, road damage and dust.
-There can also be other severe cumulative effects during construction of more than project in a specific locality, placing enormous pressures on roads, resources (such as gravel), meal providers, accommodation and skilled tradespersons.
+Further, there may be multiple proposed (and/or existing) projects in a given area, with the potential for residents to be ‘surrounded’ by projects – if such projects were to proceed.
+These scenarios could lead to a range of compounding issues for residents, including construction impacts, impacts from noise, visual amenity and potential economic disparity or loss.
+There is also the possibility that large-scale projects may be proposed adjacent to environmentally sensitive areas, such as designated areas of high value habitat, National Parks or World Heritage Areas.

+Impacts may be further compounded if project construction timeframes overlap, placing enormous pressure on local resources and infrastructure, in addition to the usual annoyances such as construction noise, traffic, road damage and dust.
+There can also be other severe cumulative effects during the construction of more than one project in a specific locality, such as placing enormous pressures on roads, resources (such as gravel), meal providers, accommodation and skilled tradespersons.

 Location, capacity and availability of accessible transmission lines remains a significant challenge for the renewable energy industry.
-A number of more recently completed projects have discovered, upon connection to the grid, that there is insufficient available capacity in the existing transmission line for the project’s generational output to be delivered – resulting in significant curtailment of the generation capacity of the project.
-In particular, a number of large-scale solar projects have experienced this situation, as these projects tend to be in more remote locations in order to capture the optimal solar resource.
+A number of more recently completed projects have discovered, upon connection to the grid, that there is insufficient available capacity in the existing transmission line for the project’s generational output to be delivered – resulting in significant curtailment of the generation asset.
+A number of large-scale solar projects have experienced this situation, as these projects tend to be in more remote locations in order to capture the optimal solar resource.

 Optimising site locations

 REZs may need to contend with the issue of cumulative effects as developers concentrate their efforts in the REZ geography to leverage the transmission hub that is to be established.
-REZ administrators have the opportunity to license or select developers/projects that are most likely to achieve community acceptance as well as not create cumulative effect issues as an unintended consequence of a REZ.
+REZ administrators have the opportunity to license or select developers/projects that are most likely to achieve community acceptance as well as minimise cumulative effect issues as an unintended consequence of a REZ.